eyrexh/HealthAnalysis/README.md

 - Total Claims
 - Total Amount Paid

-2. The Bar Chart: This chart visualizes the selected statistics for the chosen year and multiple plans.
+2. The Bar Chart: This chart visualizes the previously mentioned statistics for the chosen year and multiple selected plans.
 It allows for easy comparison with the total summary statistics info.

 3. The Pie Charts: There are two pie charts in this section: